Key takeaways

 30 minutes with our payments lead, a look at your auth rate and decline breakdown, and a prioritized list of what to fix first.

 A feature bug frustrates users.
 A payment bug charges them twice, grants access without a charge, or locks them out of a paid product mid-session.
-Payments sit in the narrow band of the codebase where technical errors become direct financial liability.
+Payments sit in the narrow band of the codebase where a technical error turns into direct financial liability.

 Money and access must match.
-Every successful authorization must grant access.
-Every revoke must take access away.
-Any drift between the provider’s state and your application’s state is a bug with a customer-support cost attached.
+Every successful authorization has to grant access.
+Every revoke has to take it away.
+Any drift between the provider’s state and your application’s state is a bug with a customer-support cost stapled to it.

 Failures multiply.
 A single retry storm against a degraded gateway becomes thousands of duplicate charges.
-A single missed webhook becomes a subscription that never starts, a customer who cancels, a support ticket, a chargeback, and a customer-lifetime-value hole.
+A single missed webhook becomes a subscription that never starts, a customer who cancels, a support ticket, a chargeback, and a hole in customer lifetime value.

 Edge cases are statistical certainties.
 At 100,000 transactions a month, the 0.01% edge case ships ten production incidents.
 Your test plan has to cover currencies, 3DS cancellations, network timeouts, gateway 5xx responses, webhook duplication, webhook reordering and partial refunds — or production finds them for you.

-Rule of thumb: budget payments as a separate product with its own on-call rotation, its own dashboards, its own SLOs.
-If it shares a channel with the rest of the app, the signal gets lost.
+Rule of thumb: budget payments as a separate product with its own on-call rotation, its own dashboards and its own SLOs.
+Share a channel with the rest of the app and the signal gets lost.

 The seven reliability metrics that matter